-Atmospheric and Oceanic Circulation Notes and Quiz
+Atmospheric and Oceanic Circulation Notes and Test

-Get an atmospheric and oceanic circulation notes presentation and corresponding quiz to teach and assess NGSS MS-ES2-6: Develop and use a model to describe how unequal heating and rotation of the Earth cause patterns of atmospheric and oceanic circulation that determine regional climates.
+Get an atmospheric and oceanic circulation notes presentation and corresponding test to teach and assess NGSS MS-ES2-6: Develop and use a model to describe how unequal heating and rotation of the Earth cause patterns of atmospheric and oceanic circulation that determine regional climates.

 Included with This Purchase:

-• Presentation (12 slides, provided in both PPT and Google Slides)
+• Presentation (25 slides, provided in both PPT and Google Slides)

 • Corresponding Cloze notes worksheet (Word Doc format provided)

-• Corresponding quiz (PDF format)
+• Corresponding 20-question test (PDF format)

 In this activity, students will: